-Modern radiotherapy techniques can now give very precise adaptive radiotherapy.
-But this is quite a new technique and is not yet commonly used.
+Modern radiotherapy techniques can now give very precise adaptive radiotherapy but these techniques are quite new and not yet available in every radiotherapy hospital.

 External radiotherapy doesn't make you radioactive.
 It is safe to be with other people, including children, throughout your treatment.

 - Some carry on working and just take time off for their treatment

 - Others feel tired and want to stay at home

 - Some people stay in hospital for all or part of the treatment